 - Walking or Even Feed foot; optional but helpful for thicker layers – or use your machine’s built-in fabric feeding system, such as the Janome AcuFeed Flex™ system – thanks to the power and precision of our Janome studio machines, we were able to use our standard presser foot throughout this project with no problem, but these other options are good solutions should you have any stitching issues with the thicker layers

-- Hump jumper; optional but helpful for stitching across the particular thick layers at the pocket tops
+- Hump jumper; optional but helpful for stitching across the particularly thick layers at the pocket tops

 Fabric and Other Supplies

 - ¾ yard of 54″+ wide wide-wale corduroy or similar for the exterior body and pockets; we originally used a wide wale corduroy solid from Joann’s in Sycamore